amber-king/SQLZoo_Commands/README.md

 ### Learn SQL in stages
 - 0 SELECT basics
-- 1 SELECT name
-- 5 SUM and COUNT
 - 6 JOIN

 ### How To...
+- 1 SELECT
+    ➡️ Full text search
+- 4 DATE and TIME
+    ➡️ YYYYMMDD date format
+- 5 Functions - Concatenate Strings
 - 2 CREATE and DROP
-- 3 INSERT and DELETE
-- 1 SELECT
-- 5 Functions
+    ➡️ CREATE a new table
+     DROP a table